-The authors thank the Co-Editor, Professor Yazhen Wang, and the referees for their help-ful suggestions for improvements to this paper.
-Yang's research is partially supported by Humanity and Social Science Youth Foundation of Ministry of Education of China (19C10421028), the Fundamental Research Funds for the Central Universities (19wkpy61), the Major Program of the National Social Science Foundation of China (17ZDA073) and the Major Program of NSFC (71991474).
+The authors thank the Co-Editor, Professor Yazhen Wang, and referees for their helpful suggestions for improvements to this paper.
+Yang's research is partly supported by Humanity and Social Science Youth foundation of Ministry of Education of China (19C10421028), the Fundamental Research Funds for the Central Universities(19wkpy61), the Major Program of the National Social Science Foundation of China (17ZDA073) and the Major Program of NSFC (71991474).
 Cai's research is partially supported by the National Natural Science Foundation of China (Grant Nos.
 71631004 and 72033008).
-Hafner's research is supported by research grant ARC 18-23/089 of the Belgian Federal Science Policy

-Office.
-Liu's research is supported by the National Natural Science Foundation of China (Grant No. 71803160).
+Liu's research is supported by the National Natural Science foundation of China (Grant No. 71803160).
 The corresponding author is Guannan Liu, MOE Key Laboratory of Econometrics, School of Economics and Wang Yanan Institute for Studies in Economics, Xiamen University, Xiamen, China; email: gliuecon@gmail.com.